 Using Our Senses

 We began using our five senses to write out what we found.
-Then, we started with sight, then moved onto smell.
+Then, we started with sight, then moved on to smell.
 (I opened the lid and only let them sniff the lid.
 This was in case we had a sneeze or cough.
 I figured this would keep our jar germ free.)
 Then, we move towards hearing.
-We did all these in whole group on our carpet.
+We did all these in the whole group on our carpet.
 This was because this is where we were charting.
-I did not feel all my students could go through all these steps with their plate in front of them without eating it!
+I did not feel all my students could go through all these steps with their plates in front of them without eating them!

-Discovery #1- Our sense can lead us to describe!
+Discovery #1- Our senses can lead us to describe!